AasthaGoyal/TechChallengeApp/readme.md

 ## Deployement Steps - Tech Challenge

-1. Create a EC2 instance
+1. Run the Cloudformation command to create EC2 instance along with Postgress database

- aws cloudformation create-stack --stack-name basic-web-server --template-body file://template.yaml --parameters ParameterKey=InstanceType,ParameterValue=t2.micro ParameterKey=KeyName,ParameterValue=tech-aws ParameterKey=SubnetId1,ParameterValue=subnet-97243fde ParameterKey=VpcId,ParameterValue=vpc-2bb1b74c --tags Key=Name,Value="WebServer"
+ aws cloudformation create-stack --stack-name go-app-server-2 --template-body file://template.yaml --parameters ParameterKey=InstanceType,ParameterValue=t2.micro ParameterKey=KeyName,ParameterValue=tech-aws ParameterKey=SubnetId1,ParameterValue=subnet-97243fde ParameterKey=VpcId,ParameterValue=vpc-2bb1b74c ParameterKey=RdsUsername,ParameterValue=goAdmin_User ParameterKey=RdsPass,ParameterValue=goAdminPassword --tags Key=Name,Value="WebServer"

+ 2. Go to AWS > Cloudformation > Stacks to see the stack being generated and track progress.
+This would have generated an Ec2 instance with go and docker installed and an RDS Psotgress database

+ 3. To deploy the application on the EC2 instance, we need to SSH into the EC2 instance and deploy the app using Docker.
+But before that, we need to update the config.toml file with the details of the new RDS database created from the previous step.

+Example -

+"DbUser" = "goAdmin_User" (The username passed while creating the stack) "DbPassword" = "goAdminPassword" (The password passed while creating the stack) "DbName" = "serviandb" (The name of the database, curently hardcoded in template.yaml file ) "DbPort" = "5432"  (By default database port in AWS RDS) "DbHost" = "br16qqrjxubgz32.cp4ciiixghw5.ap-southeast-2.rds.amazonaws.com" (The database endpoint from RDS instance) "ListenPort" = "3000"

+4. Create a new docker image with the new configuration file and push it to docker hub.

+docker build . -t servian/techchallengeapp:latest
+docker push

-2. Deploy your docker container into the EC2 instance
+5. Run a container on the EC2 instance by the command

+docker run -d -p 3000:3000 servian/techchallengeapp:latest

+6. Open the Public IP address of the EC2 instance on 3000 port and the web app with the connected database should be visible.